rmrodrigues/java-version-switch/README.md

 ##Configuration
-Before you sart using this tool you need to define the java path you want.
-So, you need edit the file *jenv-exec.sh* and set value to vars *JAVA5, JAVA6, JAVA7* like the exemple presented below:
+Before you start using this tool you need to define the java path you want.
+So, you need to edit the file *jenv-exec.sh* and set value to vars *JAVA5, JAVA6, JAVA7* like the exemple presented below:

 ```bash
 #Example: